Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/02-Intro-to-NGS-data-analysis-I.md

    -m 1 -q 20 -j 1 > SRR1039508.cutadapt.report
 ```

-- `-m` removes reads that are samller than the minimum threshold
+- `-m` removes reads that are smaller than the minimum threshold
-- `-q` qulaity threshold for trimming bases
+- `-q` quality threshold for trimming bases
 - `-j` number of cores/threads to use

 You should now have a trimmed FASTQ file in this directory that can be used for an alignment.
 Lets look at the report that cutadapt generated.